Top 9 Font Design Trends for Graphic Design

 5. Nostalgic Retro Fonts

 Everything new is old.
 This statement is true not only for fashion or interiors but also for typography.
-So it’s no surprise that in 2019, there will be a lot of fonts trying to replicate the old, retro style.
+So it’s no surprise that, there will be a lot of fonts trying to replicate the old, retro style.

 Click Photo to Edit